wcdfilll/LLAntiCheat-release/README.md

 ## Addition

 In order to ensure the effect, please ensure that the LiteLoaderBDS has not been modified
+If necessary, you can cooperate with [LLEssentials](https://github.com/LiteLDev/LLEssentials) to hide the seed
 LLAC will change `correct-player-movement` and `server-authoritative-block-breaking` to `true` by default
-please make the type of `server-authoritative-movement` is `"server-auth"` or `"server-auth-with-rewind" in `server.properties`
+Please make the type of `server-authoritative-movement` is `"server-auth"` or `"server-auth-with-rewind"` in `server.properties`

 **In order to protect proprietary software, this plugin uses other technologies to protect the binary files released by us.
 In case of false positives from anti-virus software, please join the (static scan) whitelist.
 To ensure your safety, it is recommended not to close anti-virus software or disable firewalls**